isoAdvector/isoAdvector/README.md

 `run/`

-- `isoAdvect/`
+- `isoAdvector/`
-    - Contains test cases using isoAdvect to move a volume of fluid in a predescribed velocity field.
+    - Contains test cases using isoAdvector to move a volume of fluid in a predescribed velocity field.
 - `interFlow/`
     - Contains test cases using interFlow coupling IsoAdvector with the PIMPLE algorithm for the pressure-velocity coupling.

 #Classes

-## IsoAdvection

-- Calculates the total volume of water, dVf, crossing each face in the mesh during the time interval from time t to time t + dt.

-## IsoCutter
+## IsoCutFace

 - Calculates an isosurface from a function f and a function value f0.
 - The function is defined in all vertex points of an fvMesh.
-- The routine travels throug all cells and looks at each cell face edge.
+- The routine travels through all cells and looks at each cell face edge.
 - If the f is above f0 at one vertex and below f0 at the other vertex of an edge, the edge is cut at a position determined by linear interpolation.
 - The routine calculates the polygonal "isoFace" inside the cell formed by cutting its edges in this way.
 - It also calculates the volume and cell centre of the "submerged" subcell defined as the part of the original cell where f >= f0.